mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## January 2024 {#jan-2024}

+* A guardrail about the journey size has been added.
+[Read more](../start/guardrails.md#journeys-guardrails-journeys)
 * Journey timeout management has been detailed [in the following section](../building-journeys/journey-gs.md#global_timeout).
 * Journey Optimizer [documentation home](../../ajo-home.md) page has been redesigned.